Sogod, Southern Leyte

 Sogod (IPA:/tl/), officially the Municipality of Sogod (Lungsod sa Sogod; Bayan ng Sogod), is a 1st income class municipality in the province of Southern Leyte, Philippines.
-According to the 2020 census, it has a population of 47,552 people.
+According to the 2024 census, it has a population of 48,815 people.

-The name of the municipality originated from the Cebuano word sogod, meaning "to start."
-Founded as a Catholic mission station by the Society of Jesus in 1601, Sogod became a regular municipality on June 10, 1853.

 Sogod is located along the Southern Leyte section of the Pan-Philippine Highway, 126 km south of Tacloban City, the regional center of Eastern Visayas.
-Rugged mountains enveloped most of the town's northern terrain with numerous river systems crept throughout the southern lowlands.
+Rugged mountains envelop most of the town's northern terrain with numerous river systems flowing throughout the southern lowlands.
 Known as the center of trade, commerce and industry in the south-central region of Leyte, Sogod is also home to Southern Leyte State University (SLSU) Main Campus and Saint Thomas Aquinas College (STAC).

+Etymology

+The name of the municipality originated from the Cebuano word sogod, meaning "to start."
+Founded as a Catholic mission station by Jesuit priests in 1601, Sogod became a regular municipality on June 10, 1853.